scaljeri/oh-my-mock/README.md

   * ./scripts           - Tooling
   * ./test-site         - Webserver (test/demo site)
+  * ./libs/nodejs-sdk   - sdk for serving mocks from files
   * ./src/app           - angular app, the OhMyMock popup
   * ./src/content       - the extension content script, needed to pass messages between the angular app and the injected script